-SCons provides a number of functions that provide ready-made behaviors for various types of command-line build options.
+SCons provides a number of functions that provide ready-made behaviors for various types of command-line build variables.

-9.9.1.
-True/False Values: the BoolOption Build Option
+12.2.4.1.
+True/False Values: the BoolVariable Build Variable Function

-It's often handy to be able to specify an option that controls a simple Boolean variable with a true or false value.
+It's often handy to be able to specify a variable that controls a simple Boolean variable with a true or false value.
 It would be even more handy to accommodate users who have different preferences for how to represent true or false values.
-The Booloption function makes it easy to accommodate a variety of common values that represent true or false.
+The BoolVariable function makes it easy to accommodate these common representations of true or false.

-The BoolOption function takes three arguments: the name of the build option, the default value of the build option, and the help string for the option.
-It then returns appropriate information for passing to the Add method of an Options object, like so:
+The BoolVariable function takes three arguments: the name of the build variable, the default value of the build variable, and the help string for the variable.
+It then returns appropriate information for passing to the Add method of a Variables object, like so:

-With this build option, the RELEASE variable can now be enabled by setting it to the value yes or t:
+With this build variable, the RELEASE variable can now be enabled by setting it to the value yes or t:

 '''

 % scons -Q RELEASE=yes foo.o

 cc -o foo.o -c -DRELEASE_BUILD=True foo.c

+% scons -Q RELEASE=t foo.o

 '''

 '''

-% scons -Q RELEASE=t foo.o

 cc -o foo.o -c -DRELEASE_BUILD=True foo.c

 '''